 Bulls' Chandler Hutchison: Ruled out Monday

-As expected, Hutchison will miss a 10th-straight game due to a right shoulder sprain.
-He remains without a firm timetable for return and can be considered day-to-day heading into Wednesday's tilt with Washington.
+Monday's game will mark the 13th-straight absence for Hutchison, who continues to nurse a sore right shoulder.
+He remains without an officiale timetable for return and can be considered day-to-day heading into Saturday's tilt with Atlanta.

 More News